 Ready to Try Stitch Fix?

-If you would like to try Stitch Fix for yourself, there’s no charge to learn more about it and fill out your profile.
+If you would like to try Stitch Fix for yourself, there’s no charge to learn more about it and fill out your Style Profile.
 When you schedule a Fix, the $20 styling fee is charged to your credit card.
 Your stylist will send five items that they hand-pick for you based on the information you give them.
 Upon receipt, you have three days to decide what you want to keep.
 The $20 styling fee is applied towards anything you buy, and if you keep all five pieces then you get a 25% discount.
 On top of all of that, they include a postage-paid envelope so that all you have to do is slide the unwanted items into it and drop it in the mail!
 If you’re ready to try it, please click on one of the Stitch Fix banners or links in this post.
 By doing so you’ll be using my affiliate link and I will earn a credit for referring you and I would really appreciate it!
 Once you become a Stitch Fix customer you can also earn credits by referring your friends.

 I recently had my first experience with Stitch Fix’s customer service department and I was especially happy with how quick they were to resolve my problem.
 I had purchased a navy rayon dress with a paisley design that I really liked.
 After wearing it the first time, I washed it on the hand wash cycle in cold water and hung it up to dry.
-I put it on to wear it a second time and found that it had shrunk and was too tight around my mid-section.
+I put it on to wear it the second time and found that it had shrunk and was too tight around my mid-section.
 I was really disappointed and contacted Stitch Fix about their policy.
 The representative cheerfully refunded my money by crediting my credit card, without making me feel like she doubted my story or suspected that I had mis-handled it.
 I really appreciated that!
 I’m expecting a new Fix soon and I’ll be sharing it.
 You can subscribe to my blog to make sure you don’t miss it.

 I first started using Stitch Fix after my sister told me about it.
 When I placed my first order using her referral link she received a $25 credit for referring me.
 We’ve since exchanged gift certificates for our birthdays.
 Talk about easy!
 These days with shipping expenses, I’ve gotten to where I don’t want to ship a gift because then I spend a significant portion of my budget to mail it.
 I’d rather put the extra money into a gift certificate and then know she’ll be able to get something she likes, and have fun in the process.